Borderline Personality Traits in Japan in social transition

 Japanese society is experiencing “modern and symbolic” discrimination (Sue et al., 2007) towards newly emerging minority group with covert and unconscious, daily microinvalidations conveyed to the emerging minorities.

-Japan’s conformist pressure (Kim, 2017) and microinvalidation (Sue et al., 2007) to the minority groups form social envirotnment similar to invalidating environment described by Linehan (1993) as the contributing factor to the development of high sensitivity to the stimuli, highly intensive reaction to the stimuli, and slow come back to the emotional base.
+Japan’s conformist pressure (Kim, 2017) and microinvalidation (Sue et al., 2007) to the minority groups form a social envirotnment similar to invalidating environment described by Linehan (1993).

 Individuals in the emerging minority groups in Japan, therefore, are susceptible to developing moderate borderline personality traits; especially relentless interpersonal conflicts, dissociative cognitive strategy, and self-invalidation.

-DBT is effective to these group because it understands the transaction between the invalidating society and their newly developing identity, and provides concrete skills to navigate the stress-adaptation-growth dynamics.
+DBT is effective to support these individuals because it understands the transaction between the invalidating society and their newly developing identity, and provides concrete skills to navigate the stress-adaptation-growth dynamics.

 To support Japanese society to embraces diversity